snt-robotics/fjsp_fcr/README.md

 FJSP-GY-jobs - Instances for the Flexible Job Shop Scheduling Problem with availability and parallel operations constraints

-yfjs, dafjs are respectivelly composed of Y-jobs and G-jobs
+yfjs, dafjs - Instances for the Flexible Job Shop Scheduling Problem with parallel operations, respectivelly composed of Y-jobs and G-jobs